miguelleonmarti/nft-marketplace-task/README.md

 # NFT Marketplace 🛒

-Marketplace to sell and buy NFTs (ERC721) with ERC20 tokens through the 0x v4 protocol.
+Marketplace to sell and buy NFTs (ERC721) with ERC20 tokens through the [0x v4 protocol].

 ## Get started